Current Projects

 In my experience, pedagogy and research are inseparable elements of being a historian: archives and classrooms are mutually reinforcing spaces and one cannot flourish without the other.
 This is a perspective I share with my students whenever possible, first at Hunter and Lehman Colleges, and now at Iona.
 By making primary source analysis and interdisciplinarity central to all of my courses, from global and American history surveys to seminars on the Age of Revolutions and intellectual property, students learn essential critical thinking tools for navigating their individual personal and professional growth as well as the complex world around them.
 Media and information literacy is essential for both intellectual and pre-professional development, and I firmly believe that history is a key discipline in honing these skills with our students in their many pursuits after university.

 In my student-focused work at the ITPS, I’ve built on these principles to create a minor degree program in Digital Humanities and Public History, which emphasizes experiential learning, community internship partnerships, and civic engagement.
-Incorporating both public and digital history, historical memory, and the forthcoming 250th anniversary of the American revolution, I have also served as lead scholar for the Gilder Lehrman and Pace University joint program (details available here) and as a faculty convener for the Osnabrück Summer Institute on Law, Language and Culture in Germany (details available here).
+Incorporating both public and digital history, historical memory, and the 250th anniversary of the American revolution, I have also served as lead scholar for the Gilder Lehrman and Pace University joint program (details available here) and as a faculty convener for the Osnabrück Summer Institute on Law, Language and Culture in Germany (details available here).
+For an example of my pedagogical approach in action, please check out my article in Teaching History: A Journal of Methods, “The Methodology is the Message: Citations, Sources, and Memory in Revolutionary Unessays” where I also now serve on the editorial board.
+I am especially excited to be collaborating with Dr. Rachel Noorda of Portland State University on the “pAIne” project: for more details, check out the Digital +Public History section.

-I am currently a Bright Institute Fellow, 2022-2024, which kindly provided this headshot.
+I was a Bright Institute Fellow, 2022-2024, which kindly provided this headshot.
 Thank you to photographer John Legg!

 C.V. and Further Details